TaylanUB/scheme-bytestructures/README.md

 The ref and set procedures may be `#f`, specifying default behavior (see section "Accessing and mutating").

+- The `syntactic-ref-helper` must be a procedure that takes a syntax object that would evaluate to an offset, the contents of the descriptor, and a syntax object that would evaluate to an index or can directly be interpreted as an index (e.g. an implicitly quoted symbol); it returns two values: a syntax object that would evaluate to a new offset, and a new descriptor.

-- The `syntactic-ref-proc` must be a procedure that takes a syntax object that would evaluate to a bytevector, an offset, and the descriptor contents, and returns a syntax object that would evaluate to a procedure-call that does what `bytevector-ref-proc` would do.
+- The `syntactic-ref-proc` must be a procedure that takes a syntax object that would evaluate to a bytevector, a syntax object that would evaluate to an offset, and the descriptor contents, and returns a syntax object that would evaluate to a procedure-call that does what `bytevector-ref-proc` would do.

-- The `syntactic-set-proc` must be a procedure that takes a syntax object that would evaluate to a bytevector, an offset, and the descriptor contents, and returns a syntax object that would evaluate to a procedure-call that does what `bytevector-set-proc` would do.
+- The `syntactic-set-proc` must be a procedure that takes a syntax object that would evaluate to a bytevector, a syntax object that would evaluate to an offset, and the descriptor contents, and returns a syntax object that would evaluate to a procedure-call that does what `bytevector-set-proc` would do.

 These are called during the macro-expand phase if the user uses the macro-based API.
 See the pointer type's syntactic-set-proc to see